 How Brightspot Can Revolutionize Your Corporate Intranet

-Brightspot has spent more than a decade partnering with hundreds of customers—many of whom have been underwhelmed by the stagnant, outdated corporate intranets they had in place.
-After learning about pain points associated with these portals and discussing ways to transform them into essential and engaging platforms that are used by employees each day, we developed the Brightspot Intranet.
+Brightspot has spent more than a decade partnering with hundreds of customers—many of whom have been underwhelmed by the stagnant, outdated intranets they had in place.
+After learning about pain points associated with these portals and discussing ways to transform them into essential and engaging platforms that are used by employees each day, we developed Brightspot Intranet.

 Brightspot’s powerful out-of-the-box intranet platform integrates with your other software and services, requires minimal involvement from your IT department, and comes with all the preconfigured templates and components needed to engage your workforce and increase productivity.
-The following features help set Brightspot’s modern intranet solution apart:
+The following features help set Brightspot’s intranet solution apart:

 - Seamless authentication with your existing systems and single sign-on